Klest94/Bellatrex/README.md

 ![A schematic illustration of Bellatrex](illustration_Bellatrex.png)

- This repository contains the detailed final results and relative statistical analysis of the manuscript for the BELLATREX method, currently under revision.
+ This repository contains the detailed final results and relative statistical analysis of the manuscript for the BELLATREX method, currently submitted at ``...``.
+A  preprint version is avilable at: ``...``

- The model's code, prediction, and tuned hyperparameters will be shared upon acceptance.
+ The model's code, predictions, and tuned hyperparameters will be shared on thie repository upon acceptance.

 ## Instructions